-(Do not write above this line.)

-Substance Abuse Conditions Law Office Management Conditions

-Medical Conditions Financial Conditions

-F. Other Conditions Negotiated by the Parties:

-(1) Multistate Professional Responsibility Examination: Respondent must provide proof of passage of the Multistate Professional Responsibility Examination ("MPRE"), administered by the National Conference of Bar Examiners, to the Office of Probation during the period of actual suspension or within one year, whichever period is longer.
+(Do not write above this line.) \square Financial Conditions Medical Conditions F. Other Conditions Negotiated by the Parties: Multistate Professional Responsibility Examination: Respondent must provide proof of passage of (1)the Multistate Professional Responsibility Examination ("MPRE"), administered by the National Conference of Bar Examiners, to the Office of Probation during the period of actual suspension or within one year, whichever period is longer.
 Failure to pass the MPRE results in actual suspension without further hearing until passage.
 But see rule 9.10(b), California Rules of Court, and rule 5.162(A) & (E), Rules of Procedure.
 No MPRE recommended.
-Reason: Respondent passed the MPRE on November 20, 2012 in connection with Case Nos.
-09-O-11191, et al. The protection of the public and the interests of Respondent therefore do not require passage of the MPRE in this case.
-(See In the Matter of Respondent G. (Review Dept. 1982) 2 Cal.
+Reason: Respondent received a passing score on the MPRE administered on August 17, 2013.
+The protection of the public and the interests of the Respondent do not require passage of the MPRE in this case.
+(See In the Matter of Respondent G (Review Dept. 1992), 2 Cal.
 State Bar Ct.
 Rptr.
 181).

-- (2) Rule 9.20, California Rules of Court: Respondent must comply with the requirements of rule 9.20, California Rules of Court, and perform the acts specified in subdivisions (a) and (c) of that rule within 30 and 40 calendar days, respectively, after the effective date of the Supreme Court's Order in this matter. - (3) Conditional Rule 9.20, California Rules of Court: If Respondent remains actually suspended for 90 days or more, he/she must comply with the requirements of rule 9.20, California Rules of Court, and perform the acts specified in subdivisions (a) and (c) of that rule within 120 and 130 calendar days, respectively, after the effective date of the Supreme Court's Order in this matter. - (4) Credit for Interim Suspension [conviction referral cases only]: Respondent will be credited for the period of his/her interim suspension toward the stipulated period of actual suspension.
-Date of commencement of interim suspension: - (5) Other Conditions:
+Rule 9.20, California Rules of Court: Respondent must comply with the requirements of rule 9.20, (2) \square California Rules of Court, and perform the acts specified in subdivisions (a) and (c) of that rule within 30 and 40 calendar days, respectively, after the effective date of the Supreme Court's Order in this matter.
+Conditional Rule 9.20, California Rules of Court: If Respondent remains actually suspended for 90 (3)Π days or more, he/she must comply with the requirements of rule 9.20, California Rules of Court, and perform the acts specified in subdivisions (a) and (c) of that rule within 120 and 130 calendar days, respectively, after the effective date of the Supreme Court's Order in this matter.
+Credit for Interim Suspension [conviction referral cases only]: Respondent will be credited for the (4) period of his/her interim suspension toward the stipulated period of actual suspension.
+Date of commencement of interim suspension:

+(5) Other Conditions: